akshayk4430/CloudSchool-Cloud-Administration-Project/01-Documentation/09-License-Management.md

 Examples:

-* Exchange Online
+- Exchange Online
-* Microsoft Teams
+- Microsoft Teams
-* SharePoint Online
+- SharePoint Online

-Specific services can be enabled or disabled depending on requirements.
+Specific services can be enabled or disabled based on organizational requirements.

 ---